How much does a mortgage broker bond cost in Indiana?

 - $75,000 Bond: At least $20,000,000 in loans

 It is important to check with the Securities Division on the exact bond amount because that will affect the cost of the bond.
-The cost of a mortgage lender bond depends on a soft review of their credit report.
+The cost of a mortgage lender bond depends on a review of their application by an underwriter.
 Applicants with good credit may pay as low as 1% of the total bond amount.

 |Bond Type||Bond Amount||Cost*|